 Leah Mears and Jenny Wigram are global in their approach and look at consider all aspects of your life.
 Work and recreation patterns help us to reach a diagnosis.
 Once we have sourced the pain or problem, we devise a treatment plan and timescale to achieve your goals.
 The simpler problems sometimes need only one session to find out what is wrong and put you on the road to recovery.

-At Ashburton Physio, generous time is allocated to listen to you and your story.
-An accurate diagnosis is essential for effective treatment and is reached by thorough questioning and examination.
+At Ashburton Physio, Leah Mears and Jenny Wigram give time to listen to you and your story.
+An accurate diagnosis is essential for effective treatment through questioning and examination.
 The examination may involve looking at parts of the body distant from your pain.
 For example, a knee problem may relate to abnormal foot positioning.
-Or, foot pain may be caused by a back problem.
+Or, foot pain may be a back problem.

 We have a proven success record and in the last few years, more than half our patients are returners.

 Leah Mears BSc(Hons) MCSP

 Leah Mears (nee Skedgell) grew up in the South Hams attending school in Totnes.
 She graduated from St.Mary's Hospital School of Physiotherapy, London in 1993.
 She holds one of the first BSc(Hons)Physiotherapy degrees.

 Her desire to become a Physio came from her aunt who suffered with Polio during the 1980's.
 She saw her treatment and rehabilitation and decided that is what she would like to do.
 Leah completed her junior rotations in Taunton before traveling.
 She worked in Tasmania in 2006/7.
 She gained further experience in both musculoskeletal and paediatric physiotherapy in the NHS.
 She started work in private practice in 2000.

 She took ownership of the Ashburton Physio in July 2016, moving the practice to her home.
 She also works as an Occupational Health Physiotherapist in a boat building factory.
 There, she treats work-related problems and sports injuries which affect their work.